Maine 2016 State Environmental Quality Incentives Program Signup and Application

 In Maine, two watersheds were selected to participate in this initiative in 2015: The Meduxnekeag River Watershed in southern Aroostook County and Twenty-Five Mile Stream Watershed in Waldo County.
 Within each of these Watersheds, several sub-watersheds were identified as priority areas as listed below and shown in the overview maps.

-The deadline for the National Water Quality Initiative for 2016 funding consideration is March 20, 2015.
+The deadline for the National Water Quality Initiative for 2016 funding consideration was February 15, 2016.

 Working Lands for Wildlife